MoonGuyPro/MoonGuyPro/README.md

 # 💫 About Me:
-I am a Junior Level Designer working in Teyon Lodz.<br>I like watching films and series.<br>I love playing and making games!
+I am a Junior Level/Game Designer.
+I was working in Teyon Lodz.<br>I like watching films and series.<br>I love playing and making games!

 ## 🌐 Socials: